SMAC-Group/course_intro_statistics/chapters/chapter1.md

 devtools::install_github("https://github.com/SMAC-Group/idar", force = TRUE)
 ```

-To test if the package was correctly installed you cans simply run
+To test if the package is correctly installed you can simply run

 ```r
 library(idar)
 ```

-If you see no error then the package was correctly installed!
-Below is a gif illustrating the install of the `idar` `R` package:
+If you see no error then the package is correctly installed!
+Below is a gif illustrating the installation of the `idar` `R` package:

 <center>